 A TA Vendor is working with an ACO on a project to understand the opportunities to engage members and accurately identify risk – beyond the traditional information gained from a claim or typical encounter.
 In addition, the TA Vendor is evaluating additional work streams to increase revenue and support medical management for the most vulnerable members facing housing instability.
 The project is aiming to improve visibility of social determinant acuities and identify and align the care being delivered to these vulnerable members.
+(Added December 2019)

 A TA Vendor is utilizing large data sets as the basis for predictive analytics to provide an ACO with insights that drive timely and targeted interventions to address the social determinants of health of its members.
 The analysis will help the ACO measure the social determinant acuity of its entire population; understand the engagement and contact challenges of the membership; and align resources to meet member needs.
 The TA Vendor is also stratifying the membership based on opportunity and rating classes; identifying non-clinical barriers to care; determining an appropriate intervention program; and measuring the value in a scaled solution across various ACO programs.
+(Added December 2019)

 An ACO project is focused on the priority area of reducing emergency department utilization and preventable hospital admissions among high-risk patients with behavioral health conditions.
 The project is planning an appropriate array of services for these populations and making recommendations to comprehensively address their needs.
+(Added December 2019)

 Two CPs are working with a TA Vendor on a project with the goal of developing a health informatics platform to integrate enrollment data with historical claims data, append additional individuals and claims as they are delivered, conduct in-depth quality and consistency checks on the data, produce regular defined reports, and develop a user-friendly tool for staff to conduct discrete analyses and reports.
+(Added December 2019)

 An ACO is working with a TA Vendor to improve the accuracy of claims data and risk scores for its patients to support a variety of population analyses including risk stratification, intervention planning and implementation, and financial and programmatic evaluation.
 The ACO also plans to apply patient data and qualitative insights toward design, implementation, evaluation, and refinement of risk stratification models that may be unique to the pediatric patient population.
+(Added September 2019)

 A TA Vendor is supporting an ACO through advanced data analytics capabilities.
 This project will drive targeted and effective clinical interventions focused on addressing issues such as transportation, enrollment and coverage, housing, and nutrition/food security.
 The TA Vendor will utilize external datasets and data science to understand social determinants of health needs and drive targeted analytical interventions in conjunction with current or future clinical programs.
 The project will also identify and plan for Flexible Services Program design and population identification.
+(Added September 2019)

 A TA Vendor is working with an ACO to develop new strategies for engaging MassHealth members.
 The TA Vendor will utilize a variety of tools and databases to access supplemental contact information, location data, and member relationships and other non-clinical factors beyond information gleaned from a claim or typical encounter.
 This new source of data will allow the ACO to analyze and stratify its members and also determine the range of appropriate interventions, programs, and resources to address their unique needs.
+(Added September 2019)

 A TA Vendor is providing social determinants of health data about a CP’s attributed MassHealth members to the CP’s current operational programs, teams, and technology tools.
 This new source of data intelligence will allow the CP to review opportunities for collaboration with ACO partners; lower the total medical expense of the population over time; further engage hard-to-reach members; and decrease quality gaps in care.
 Additionally, the project aims to increase the ability of care managers, clinicians, and peer coaches to drive effective interventions and inform program design including strategies for engagement and intervention to optimize member experience.
 (Added September 2019)

 Two CP organizations are working with a TA Vendor to deploy a data management and analytics environment to support reporting and analytics using internally and externally sourced healthcare claims, care coordination, and related data.
 The TA Vendor will assist the CPs in developing the high level design of the data management and analytics solution and a plan to build and deploy this solution.
 The TA Vendor will also analyze the CPs’ analytics requirements, assess their current data, organization and technology, and provide recommendations for a future state data and analytics solution architecture that aligns to the CPs business goals and requirements.
 The TA Vendor will also provide the CPs with a set of recommended steps to implement the solution.
+(Added September 2019)

 A TA Vendor is working with an ACO to address social determinants of health (SDOH) to improve care for its communities in a fiscally responsible manner.
 This project is allowing the ACO to engage hard-to-reach members, decrease quality gaps in care, and improve overall health by increasing the ability of care managers, clinicians, and peer coaches to drive effective interventions.
+(Added April 2019)

 A TA Vendor is working with a CP to design a tool that can be used to predict outcomes for LTSS CP members and to generate the information needed to identify best practices in meeting the person-centered needs of members with LTSS needs.
 This tool will enhance the CP’s capacity to: drive meaningful improvements in health and well-being for LTSS CP members; advance integration in health care delivery; address a gap in the field of predictive modeling for persons with LTSS needs; and, support the sustainability of CPs by demonstrating the value of providing care coordination to outcomes.
+(Added April 2019)

 To view a list of TA Vendors working in the Workforce TA Domain, please visit this domain in the Vendor Catalog.
 You may click the icon beside the project of interest to link to the TA Domain in the Vendor Catalog.

 A TA Vendor is delivering an 84 hour Community Health Worker (CHW) Core Competency Training aligned with the standards set forth by the Massachusetts Board of Certification of CHWs.
 Training content includes culturally responsive care, professional boundaries, group and individual engagement strategies, assessments, communication skills documentation, system navigation, advocacy, motivational interviewing, and public health concepts.
+(Added December 2019)

 A TA Vendor is conducting a Learning and Needs Resource Assessment and developing and implementing a training curriculum to improve the competencies and skills of the care coordinator workforce at a CP.
 The trainings for the care coordinators aim to improve competencies and skills to best impact quality, patient and provider experience, and cost.
+(Added December 2019)

 A TA Vendor is working with an ACO to deliver a Community Health Worker (CHW) Core Competency training aligned with the standards set by the Massachusetts Board of Certification of CHWs.
 The CHWs at the ACO will participate in sessions aimed at helping the organization achieve the cost, quality, and health outcome goals of health reform, while reducing disparities in healthcare and outcomes.
 Training series content includes culturally responsive care, professional boundaries, group and individual engagement strategies, assessments, communication skills documentation, system navigation, advocacy, motivational interviewing, and public health concepts.
+(Added September 2019)

 A TA Vendor is partnering with an ACO to review current practices, make strategic recommendations, and conduct social determinants of health training programs.
 This includes evaluating workflow processes, current job descriptions, system capabilities and measurement frameworks and introducing evidence-based and community informed practices to better meet their patients’ health-related social needs.
+(Added September 2019)

 A TA Vendor is working with two CPs on a workforce enhancement project.
 The TA Vendor is assessing the clinical work processes and procedures, developing job duties and identifying professional development needs among clinical care managers, supervisors, enrollment specialists and care coordinators at the CPs.
 The TA Vendor is also developing a workforce development plan to support staff and supervisors to create a more collaborative and efficient work environment.
+(Added September 2019)

 An ACO project aims to train medical assistants (MAs) in several health centers on the topic of “Inter-professional Team-Based Care.”
 The training initiative will increase the insights and capabilities of MAs in population health areas such as addressing quality gaps, and in fundamental skills like communication and teamwork.
 The training includes a mix of in-person, live video conference, and recorded sessions to meet the varied needs and capabilities of health centers.
 Participating health centers are also identifying two leaders to participate in bi-monthly or monthly meetings co-facilitated by the TA Vendor and ACO to ensure the initiative is embedded within overall strategy for team-based care improvement.
+(Added April 2019)